-The spring of 1996 saw two more meetings --
+The spring of 1996 saw two more meetings -one in Centerville and two in Springfield, and that

 Fredericksburg and Tysons Corner.
-Many of these committed sober members a chance to do service and an opportunity to tell their story to the many newcomers who came and went.
+Many of these new meetings struggled to survive, but they gave committed sober members a chance to do service and an opportunity to tell their story to the many newcomers who came and went.
 1997 brought four more meetings to Fairfax and an additional meeting to Tysons Corner.

-Today there are five morning meetings, two noon meetings and three evening meetings in these meetings weren't announced in the "New Groups" section of the Essay.
+Today there are five morning meetings, two noon meetings and nine evening meetings in Northern Virginia.
+This is not including the five noon meetings and three evening meetings in Washington, D.C.
+For various reasons, many of these meetings weren't announced in the "New Groups" section of the Essay.
 As I speak, we are losing two of our outlying meetings to an intergroup that is being started in Richmond, Va., which now has seven meetings a week and had none until the summer of 1995.